• Free shipping on all orders

 Glandex Fiber Soft Chews Supplement

-The Glandex fiber supplement from Vetnique Labs is specifically made for anal gland support, but it’s loaded with fiber from sources like pumpkin seed powder, granulated pumpkin seed, dehydrated peanut butter, flaxseed oil, and potato starch.
-We’d recommend consulting your vet before feeding this to your dog, but it’s definitely a great way to boost their fiber intake easily since these are soft chews that your dog might mistake for a treat.
+The Glandex fiber supplement from Vetnique Labs is made explicitly for anal gland support, but it’s loaded with fiber from sources like pumpkin seed powder, granulated pumpkin seed, dehydrated peanut butter, flaxseed oil, and potato starch.
+We recommend consulting your vet before feeding Glandex to your dog, but it can boost their fiber intake, and your dog may think the soft chews are treats.

 Divider 3